ElPainis/Fly-E3-Pro-v3/README.md

 > We are going to solder the wires in the Mini-Neopixel, glue it on the holder and then install it.

 > [!IMPORTANT]
 > to fullfil this step soldering skills beyond beginners level are required.
 I assume you had at least practiced once soldering on PCB's.

+> [!IMPORTANT]
+> Print Settings:
+> - 0.4 Nozzle
+> - 0.1mm layerhight
+> - Solid Infill
+> - Heat resistant material like PETG or ABS
+> - Place on Buildplate as in the STL

 1. Soldering
 - place the Neopixel in the helping hand and clamp it down.